 Employer contribution rates are based upon the current and projected cost of benefits and the anticipated level of funding available from the OPERF, including known and anticipated investment performance of the OPERF.
-The City's current employer contribution rates are based on the 2007 City Report.
-These rates became effective on July 1, 2009 and are effective through June 30, 2011.
-The 2009 City Report provides employer contribution rates for the 2011-2013 biennium.
+The City's current employer contribution rates are based on the 2009 City Report.
+These rates became effective on July 1, 2011 and are effective through June 30, 2013.
+The 2010 City Report provides advisory employer contribution rates only.

 In January 2010 the PERS Board adopted a revised implementation of the rate collar limiting increases in employer contribution rates from biennium to biennium (the "Rate Collar").
 Under normal conditions, the Rate Collar is the greater of three percent of payroll or 20 percent of the current base rate.
 If the funded status of the SLGRP is below 80 percent, the Rate Collar increases by 0.3 percent for every percentage point under the 80 percent funded level until it reaches six percent at the 70 percent funded level.
 The 2009 System Valuation found that the SLGRP was 77 percent funded, resulting in a Rate Collar of 3.9 percent.
 The Rate Collar limits increases in employer contribution rates before rate reductions from side accounts are deducted, and does not cover charges associated with RHIA and RHIPA.
 Because the 2011-2013 employer contribution rates were reduced by the Rate Collar, further rate increases are anticipated for the 2013-2015 biennium.
+Although the 2010 City Report includes advisory employer contribution rates for the City, the City's employer contribution rates for the 2013-2015 biennium will be reported in the City's individual actuarial valuation report as of December 31, 2011.
 Presently, PERS anticipates that system-wide, the 2013-2015 rates will be increased by approximately 5 percent of covered payroll as a result of the implementation of the Rate Collar in the 2011-2013 biennium.
 This increase, however, will be subject to change based on the investment performance of OPERF and other factors.
 The City's actual 2013-2015 contribution rate increase also may vary from the system-wide number.

-The table below shows the City's current employer contribution rates and the 2011-2013 rates.
+The table below shows the City's current employer contribution rates based on the 2009 City Report and the advisory rates identified in the 2010 City Report.

-Table 9 CITY OF PORTLAND, OREGON Current and Future Employer Contribution Rates (Percentage of Covered Payroll)
+Table 5 CITY OF PORTLAND, OREGON Current and Future Employer Contribution Rates (Percentage of Covered Payroll)

-Current Rates 2009-2011 ] Future Rate 2011-2013 s T1/T2 OPSRP General OPSRP P&F T1/T2 OPSRP General OPSRP P&F Total net pension contribution rate 4.01% 4.85% 7.56% 8.71% 7.19% 9.90%
+C urrent Rat es \mathbf{A} dvisory Rat es 2011-2013 2013-15 T1/T2 OPSRP General OPSRP P&F T1/T2 OPSRP General OPSRP P&F Total net pension contribution rate 8.71% 7.19% 9.90% 12.80% 10.99% 13.73%

-Source: City of Portland, Oregon Public Employees Retirement System, 12/31/07 Valuation Report prepared by Mercer Human Resource Consulting and City of Portland, Oregon Public Employees Retirement System, 12/31/09 Valuation Report prepared by Mercer Human Resource Consulting.
+Source: City of Portland, Oregon Public Employees Retirement System, 12/31/09 Valuation Report prepared by Mercer Human Resource Consulting and City of Portland, Oregon Public Employees Retirement System, 12/31/10 Valuation Report prepared by Mercer Human Resource Consulting.

-Currently, one percent of covered payroll for the three pension benefit programs is approximately: \$1,876,136 for T1/T2 Pension Programs; \$798,072 for OPSRP general services; and \$136,227 for OPSRP police and fire.
+Currently, one percent of covered payroll for the three pension benefit programs is approximately: \$1,904,948 for T1/T2 Pension Programs; \$790,418 for OPSRP general services; and \$150,863 for OPSRP police and fire.
 The City's contribution rates may increase or decrease due to a variety of factors, including the investment performance of the OPERF, the use of reserves, further changes to system valuation methodology and assumptions and decisions by the PERS Board and changes in benefits resulting from legislative modifications.